gurveershienh/snakevscpu/README.md

-# Greedy Snake Showdown 🐍
+# Snake vs CPU 🐍

 It’s Snake.
 But not just *any* snake.
-This is **Player vs. CPU Snake**, built with `pygame-ce`, where your squishy human reflexes go head-to-head with a cold, calculating AI serpent who does not know mercy.
+This is **Player vs. CPU Snake**, built with `pygame-ce`, where your squishy human reflexes go head-to-head with a cold, calculating AI serpent who does not know mercy. **More features to come!**

-**Warning:** The CPU snake is OP and does not believe in fairness.
+**Note:** The CPU snake is powered by a simple greedy algorithm.
+It moves fast, grows quickly, and can be outsmarted—if you survive long enough.

+---

-## 🐍 Features
+## Features

-- Classic Snake gameplay, but multiplayer(ish)
+- Classic Snake gameplay with an AI twist
-- Greedy AI snake that hunts fruit like it owes it money
+- CPU-controlled snake that aggressively targets fruit
-- Basic score tracking (no trophies, just numbers)
+- Real-time collision, fruit handling, and dynamic score tracking
-- Arcade-style visual with customizable snake colors
+- Modular code structure using object-oriented Python
-- Built with `pygame-ce`, so it runs on actual pixels
+- Built with `pygame-ce` for fast, frame-based game logic

-- BFS AI class ready to be implemented if you feel spicy
+---

 ## 🛠 Installation

-Clone the repo and install the requirements (you *do* have Python, right?):
+Clone the repo and install the requirements:

 ```bash
 git clone https://github.com/gurveershienh/snakevscpu.git
 cd snakevscpu/src
 ```

-Create a virtual environment (or live dangerously without one):
+Create a virtual environment:

 ```bash
 python -m venv venv
 source venv/bin/activate  # Windows: venv\Scripts\activate
 ```

-Install the dependencies:
+Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-> You’ll need `pygame-ce`.
-It's in the `requirements.txt`, don't worry.
+> `pygame-ce` is included in the requirements.

+---

 ## 🎮 Usage

-To start the game, just run:
+To start the game:

 ```bash
 python main.py
 ```

-You’ll see:
+Gameplay Overview:
-- A green snake: you
+- 🟦 Player Snake: you
-- An orange snake: your robot rival
-- A red fruit: the prize
+- 🟩 CPU Snake: the rival
-- Victory: unlikely
+- 🔴 Fruit: grow fast, win faster

+---

 ## 🎯 Controls